Skip to navigation Skip to content

 These can be completed in the following scenarios:

-• The child met the FTB immunisation requirements and Services Australia was notified before the end of the allowable timeframe (which is generally the lodgement year) but the AIR did not provide the child's immunisation status until after the end of the allowable timeframe (FTB Part A supplement for financial years prior to 1 July 2018 only)
+• The child met the FTB immunisation requirements for FTB Part A supplement for financial years before 1 July 2018 only.
+Services Australia was notified before the end of the allowable timeframe (which is generally the lodgement year), however but AIR did not provide the child's immunisation status until after the end of the allowable timeframe

 • The customer or child is eligible for a Secretary determination exemption from immunisation (for example Family and Domestic Violence)